 Financial and Investment Advisors to Families

-We believe that we are better investors because of our heritage as advisers to families and the long-term perspective it requires, and we are better family advisers because we possess the deep understanding and experience of real-life, active investing.
+We believe that we are better investors because of our heritage as advisors to families and the long-term perspective it requires, and we are better family advisors because we possess the deep understanding and experience of real-life, active investing.

 I was sipping my coffee one morning, and I got a phone call from my partner, Francois Sicart.
 He likes to surprise me with interesting questions, and that day was no different.
 He said: “if you were to pick one stock to recommend to a client as a gift to a grandchild, what would it be?”
 I gave him an answer immediately, and we had a long conversation about it, which planted a seed for this article.

 New Year’s Resolutions 2022/2023: Consistency of a Sustainable Effort and Respectable Results